 - 1.1 Each year local authorities must consult upon school admission arrangements and school admission numbers with community schools and voluntary aided schools, neighbouring Local Authorities and with parents living in the City.
 This process includes the proposed admission priorities for community schools and those proposed by the governing bodies of voluntary aided schools and academies.
 This consultation takes place approximately 18 months in advance of the school year in which pupils will be admitted under the proposed arrangements.
-The consultation papers for the 2012/13 admission year for Brighton & Hove are attached as Annex 1. - 1.2 Local authorities must also set out schemes for co-ordinated admissions, including key dates in the admission process, and also the arrangements for consultation with Voluntary Aided schools in the City and with other local authorities.
-They also establish the area (the "relevant area") within which the admission consultation should take place. - 1.3 The consultation process must have been concluded by 1st March 2011, with a minimum of 8 weeks consultation time.
+The consultation papers for the 2014/15 admission year for Brighton & Hove are attached as Appendix 1. - 1.2 Local authorities must also set out schemes for co-ordinated admissions, including key dates in the admission process, and also the arrangements for consultation with Voluntary Aided schools in the City and with other local authorities.
+They also establish the area (the "relevant area") within which the admission consultation should take place. - 1.3 The consultation process must have been concluded by 1st March 2013, with a minimum of 8 weeks consultation time.
 This requirement has been fulfilled.
-The City Council must have reached its decisions and confirmed its admission arrangements for 2012/13 by 15th April 2011 in order to conform to the requirements of the School Admissions Code.
+The City Council must have reached its decisions and confirmed its admission arrangements for 2014/15 by 15th April 2013 in order to conform to the requirements of the School Admissions Code. - 1.4 At the time of drafting the report, the consultation process has not been concluded and it must be assumed that further responses will be received.
+All recommendations should be read with this in mind.